-Week Fourteen Candidate will receive an e-mail from the LU Library mentor.

-Digital Commons notifying the candidate that their manuscript has been approved for publication.
+Candidate will receive an e-mail from the LU Library Scholars Crossing notifying the candidate that their manuscript has been approved for publication.

-This e-mail should be forwarded to the faculty
+This e-mail should be forwarded to the faculty mentor.

-The faculty mentor must not post the course grade for

-DMIN 890 until the candidate forward this e-mail to
+The faculty mentor must not post the course grade for DMIN 890 until the candidate forward this e-mail to him.

-him.